Snow Day (2000 film): Plot

 When Hal shows no signs of giving up, he ropes Lane into attracting Claire to a snow art of a sperm whale where he finds out that she actually likes zebras.
 After Hal dodges Chuck's group, Lane gets angry with him and admits she hasn't done what she wants to do for the snow day.
 When Hal asks what is it, she kisses him and leaves.
-He later meets up with Claire at the school's pool where she kisses him, but Hal realizes that he was wrong and he has stronger feelings for Lane.
+He later meets up with Claire at the school's pool where she kisses him, but Hal realizes that he doesn't have feelings for Claire and he has stronger feelings for Lane.
 Claire encourages Hal to go after her.

 Later that night, Natalie faces off with Snowplowman alone.
 He taunts her, but she reveals an army of kids have united to stop him.
 The kids tie him to a street sign and commandeer his plow, restoring the snow onto the roads.

 In search of Lane, Hal is attacked by Chuck.
 A fight ensues, but Hal is saved when Natalie and friends plow Chuck away into a snow bank with the plow.
 Hal is impressed with Natalie's accomplishment of her mission and says he wants to spend the soon-to-be second snow day with her.

 Hal finds Lane at the local skating rink and apologizes to her.
 He repeats her line about true love being about finding someone you can stand to be around for ten minutes, and then asks her "You got ten minutes?"
 They kiss.
 The Brandstons, Lane, and Claire have found new paths in their lives.
 As for Principal Weaver, he made it inside his house only for his unseen assailants to pelt him with snowballs.